 Based on the purple and green paint the room was sporting when we moved in, we’re pretty sure it was a little girl’s bedroom for the prior owners (maybe a little girl with Eden’s color palate, because those are her favorite colors!).
 It was cute for a little girl, but the paint was in need of touchup, and the carpet was over ten years old – on top of being home to dogs with the previous owners, cats with us, and kids with both!
 It needed to go (as, eventually, will the rest of the upstairs carpet!).

 We had never owned the house we were living in when any of our other children were born, so our nursery “makeovers” had always been limited to paint, and maybe curtains.
 Since we were free to do as we pleased with this one, we decided to makeover the entire room, from top to bottom.
+Who knows where it will lead, maybe we’ll end up doing the whole house!
 We’d still do it on a budget, doing everything ourselves, and we decided to use a neutral color palate, to give the room some flexibility in the future – we could add baby girl touches with furniture and decor!

 So, if you’re interested to get some tips and tricks from this DIY nursery makeover…read on!